Content in this chapter comes from the Open University at Open.edu. Working in Teams and Groups and Groups and Teamwork

 Creating successful teams: A holistic view

 Teams are systems.
-Thinking about your team as part of a system helps encourage members to consider the context in which they work. are a group of interacting or interrelated elements that interact to form a unified whole.
+Thinking about your team as part of a system helps encourage members to consider the context in which they work.
+Systems are a group of interacting or interrelated elements that interact to form a unified whole.
 A system is surrounded and influenced by its environment.
 Systems are described by its boundaries, structure and purpose and expressed in its functioning.
 Systems are divided into three parts: inputs, throughputs and outputs.
 These highlight the different issues and activities teams and leaders needs to engage with or oversee during the life of a team.

 The open systems approach to team work: Inputs, throughputs, and outputs